foodiecravings/foodiecravings.github.io/index.md

 # The goal of milestone 1:

 ## Pages
-- Create a fully functional landing page with working navbar and footer and allows users to know what our website is about
+- Create a fully functional [landing page](http://foodiecravings.meteorapp.com/#/) with working navbar and footer and allows users to know what our website is about
 ![](images/landing.PNG)
-- Create a contact us page where users can provide feedback where admins may use to fix the website
+- Create a [contact us](http://foodiecravings.meteorapp.com/#/contact) page where users can provide feedback where admins may use to fix the website
 ![](images/contactus.PNG)
-- Add functionality to search bar on home page
+- Add functionality to search bar on [landing page](http://foodiecravings.meteorapp.com/#/)
 ![](images/functional_search_bar.png)
-- Add log in page to allow user to log in and add in their food
+- Add [log in](http://foodiecravings.meteorapp.com/#/signin) page to allow user to log in and add in their food
 ![](images/login_page.png)

 Milestone 1 consisted of 10 issues